joaogmmoreira/recipesapp/README.md

 Once you have the project running, you can use it as follows:

+1. **Login**
-1. **Login**: Open your web browser and navigate to `http://localhost:3000`.
+   Open your web browser and navigate to `http://localhost:3000`.
 You should see a login page.
 Enter your name and email to login.

+2. **Browse Recipes**
-2. **Browse Recipes**: After logging in, you'll be taken to the recipes page.
+   After logging in, you'll be taken to the recipes page.
 Here you can browse through a list of food or drink recipes.

-3. **View Recipe Details**: Click on a recipe to view its details.
+3. **View Recipe Details**
+   Click on a recipe to view its details.
 This includes the ingredients, instructions, and a video tutorial.

-4. **Track Your Recipes**: You can mark recipes as favorites or as completed.
+4. **Track Your Recipes**
+   You can mark recipes as favorites or as completed.
 To do this, navigate to the recipe details page and click on the corresponding button.

-5. **View Your Profile**: Click on the profile icon in the top right corner to view your profile.
+5. **View Your Profile**
+   Click on the profile icon in the top right corner to view your profile.
 Here you can see your favorite and completed recipes.

 Remember, this is a development server, so changes you make will not persist after the server is stopped.